Course - Project Management - TLOG2007

 Learning outcome

-Learning outcome: Knowledge -Candidate should be knowledgeable about different organizational models -The candidate should be knowledgeable about what characterizes projects as working conditions -The candidate should be knowledgeable about the characteristics of successful project implementations -The candidate should have knowledge of methods, tools and processes for-planning and management of projects. - The Candidate should have knowledge about sustainability management in projects Skill -The candidate should be able to use methods, processes and tools for planning and managing projects. -The candidate should be able to analyze and assess project status based on information on progress -The candidate should be able to know the central topic of project planning and management General Skills -The candidate shall be able to obtain knowledge through literary studies and other sources. -The candidate should have the ability to solve problems in collaboration with others as well as being able to communicate these.
+Learning outcome: Knowledge -The candidate should be knowledgeable about what characterizes projects as working conditions -The candidate should be knowledgeable about the characteristics of successfactors in projects -The candidate should be knowledgeable about the typical project challenges.
+The candicate should be knowledgeable about the key stakeholders in projects and how to manage them (relationship management process).
+The candidate should have knowledge of methods, tools and processes for management and leadership of projects. - The candidate should have knowledge about project sustainability strategies.
+Skills -The candidate should be able to use methods, processes and tools for managing projects. -The candidate should be able to know the central topics of project leadership and management.
+General skills -The candidate shall be able to proactively apply the curriculum to solve practical project challenges. -The candidate should have the ability to solve problems in collaboration with others as well as being able to communicate these.

 Learning methods and activities

-Teaching methods and activities: Lectures Theoretical exercises Exercises, volunteers and mandatory - min 3/6 approved.
+Teaching methods and activities: Lectures.
+Theoretical exercises.
+Exercises, volunteers and mandatory - min 3/5 approved.

 Compulsory assignments